kimpastro/stack-printer/README.md

 # StackPrinter
+It prints the full stacktrace colorized.

-This gem was not added to rubygems.org
+> This gem was not added to rubygems.org.
+It's purpose was to study and practice ruby coding.

 In order to use it you should add into your Gemfile like this:
 ```ruby